Employing Workers Methodology

 Doing Business measures flexibility in the regulation of employment, specifically as it affects the hiring and redundancy of workers and the rigidity of working hours.
 Over the period from 2007 to 2011 improvements were made to align the methodology for the employing workers indicators with the letter and spirit of the ILO conventions.
 Only 4 of the 188 ILO conventions cover areas measured by Doing Business: employee termination, weekend work, holiday with pay and night work.
 The Doing Business methodology is fully consistent with these 4 conventions.
 The ILO conventions covering areas related to the employing workers indicators do not include the ILO core labor standards—8 conventions covering the right to collective bargaining, the elimination of forced labor, the abolition of child labor and equitable treatment in employment practices.

-Doing Business 2013 does not present rankings of economies on the employing workers indicators or include the topic in the aggregate ranking on the ease of doing business.
+Doing Business 2014 presents the data on the employing workers indicators in an annex.
+The report does not present rankings of economies on the employing workers indicators or include the topic in the aggregate ranking on the ease of doing business.
 The report does present the data on the employing workers indicators in an annex.
+Detailed data collected on labor regulations are available on the Doing Business website.

-The data on employing workers are based on a detailed survey of employment regulations that is completed by local lawyers and public officials.
+The data on employing workers are based on a detailed questionnaire on employment regulations that is completed by local lawyers and public officials.
 Employment laws and regulations as well as secondary sources are reviewed to ensure accuracy.
 To make the data comparable across economies, several assumptions about the worker and the business are used.

 Assumptions about the worker